Let us help you through the application process with the following admissions requirements:

 - Official GMAT or GRE Score sent to the University of Kentucky (School code = 1837).
 Admission decisions may be based, in part, on unofficial scores, but official scores are required prior to full admitted status.
 The GRE or GMAT exam may be waived by the MBA Admission Committee if the applicant meets certain criteria in the GMAT/GRE Waiver Policy.

 - Official Transcripts from all undergraduate institutions.
-Applications applicants should possess a four-year undergraduate degree (or its equivalent) with a minimum cumulative grade point average (GPA) of 2.75/4.0.
+Applicants should possess a four-year undergraduate degree (or its equivalent) with a minimum cumulative grade point average (GPA) of 2.75/4.0.
+Official transcripts need to be mailed to the University of Kentucky Graduate School, 202 Gillis Building, Lexington, KY 40506-0033.
+Electronic transcripts through the major clearinghouses and by secure email, directly from the institution are acceptable.

 - One Letter of Recommendation from an individual (e.g., professors, current or former supervisors, etc.) who is able to objectively assess the quality of your character, your capabilities and accomplishments, and your overall potential as an MBA student and future business leader.